energy-collaboration-agreement

 • Transparency and accountability: Providing regular updates on progress and collaboration efforts toward shared goals.

-To support these efforts, TEP would provide annual contributions beginning at $2 million to the City for the 25-year duration of the agreement.
-The payments would increase by 2 percent every other year and would come from corporate resources, not customer rates.
+To support these efforts, TEP will provide annual contributions beginning at $2 million to the City for the 25-year duration of the agreement.
+The payments, from corporate resources, not customer rates, would increase by 2 percent every year, up to a total of $64 million over 25 years.

 For customers, the Energy Collaboration Agreement is about coordination and cooperation.